There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Cast (+3pts)

 I liked most of the cast in this movie.
-It was filled with talented actors, but unfortunately, they were not given a ton to work with.
+The cast was filled with talented actors, but unfortunately, they were not given a whole lot to work with.
 The writing was poor, which I will get into later in this review, but the actors did the best they could.
 With Brie Larson, Sharlto Copley, Armie Hammer, and Cillian Murphy, the filmmakers had a stacked cast.
 The rest of the cast was decent in their respective roles as well, but this would be a very long review if I mentioned every single cast member.

-My point is that all of the characters needed some work, but the performances were not the parts that needed work.
-The performers were able to add personality to their characters, even though the characters had no development.
-The cast brought their own thing to their respective characters, and it helped distinguish each of them.
-The variety of personalities helped keep the film interesting, and the cast did a great job of building and maintaining the tension between the characters.
-The cast was solid, I just wish the writing behind the characters lived up to the cast's talent.
+All of the characters needed some work, but the performances were solid.
+The cast brought their own thing to their respective characters, and it helped set each character apart from the others, by giving each character their own personality.
+The variety of personalities helped keep the movie interesting, and the cast did a great job of building and maintaining the tension between the characters.
+I just wish the writing behind the characters lived up to the cast's talent.